 If a white noise machine is out of your budget, you can also use an app or a track on your smartphone.
 Just make sure you switch off any blue light coming from your device or place it face down.
 The light can interrupt your sleep cycles and trick your body into thinking it’s time to wake up.

 If you’re deficient in certain vitamins and minerals, you may find it harder to fall asleep.
+These include:

 Creating optimal conditions for sleep in your bedroom is important.
 There are many ways you can do this.
 Firstly, try to make sure your bed is as comfortable as possible.
 Invest in high-quality pillows that provide support for your head and neck, and make sure the mattress you buy offers the support you need for your back.